isomerpages/moe-changkatpri/_our-experiences/Distinctive Programmes/Internationalisation Programme.md

 <p>A group photo together to commemorate memories shared and cherished.&nbsp;&nbsp;</p>
 <p>&nbsp;&nbsp;</p>
 <p><strong>International Friendship Day 2025: ‘Singapore: Forging Friendships in a Complex World’</strong> &nbsp;</p>
-<p>Our school commemorated <strong>International Friendship Day (IFD) on Thu 10 Apr</strong> which
+<p>Our school commemorated International Friendship Day (IFD) on Thu 10 Apr
-was dedicated to help our students deepen their understanding of Singapore’s relations with neighbouring countries and beyond.
-Through the commemoration of IFD, we hope our students will be sensitised to Singapore’s geopolitical realities and to reflect on the importance of: &nbsp;  &nbsp;</p>
+which was dedicated to help our students deepen their understanding of Singapore’s relations with neighbouring countries and beyond.
+Through the commemoration of IFD, we hope our students will be sensitised to Singapore’s geopolitical realities and to reflect on the importance of: </p>
+<p></p>
 <ul>
 <li>
 <p>an active foreign policy to maintain Singapore’s international space; &nbsp;</p>